 I think it is good also to talk about women in history that were powerful and not necessarily good.
 Young people get all kinds of representations of women as kind, loving, caregivers, but women are just as likely as the gruffer sex to abuse power and use violence to achieve their means (take Wu Zetian, Ranavalona I, or Catalina de Erauso).
 There are important lessons in these stories as well.

 So check out RP, Porath also blogs a lot about modern day awesome ladies and how they are changing the world.
-Some of my favorite princesses you should see are Hatshepsut, Nzinga Mbande, Khutulun, Micaela Almonester, Elisabeth Bathory, Mahendradatta, and Constance Markievicz.
+Some of my favourite princesses you should see are Hatshepsut, Nzinga Mbande, Khutulun, Micaela Almonester, Elisabeth Bathory, Mahendradatta, and Constance Markievicz.

 I read a lot, both for work and pleasure.
 I always want to share some suggestions of things I’ve picked up recently for those looking for their next good book.